-3.2.3 Profile fitting procedure
+4.2.3 Profile fitting procedure

 One of the central goals of this work is the study of spectral line intensities.
 This requires an appropriate fitting procedure to obtain the observed fluxes in the lines.
-The method used in this thesis to fit a theoretical spectrum to the observed one is based on a program developed by Lang et al. (1990) and implemented as code ADAS602 within ADAS, as described by Brooks et al. (1999a).
+The method used in this thesis to fit a theoretical spectrum to the observed one is based on a program developed by (66) and implemented as code ADAS602 within ADAS, as described by (18).
 Given the observed spectra, the ADAS602 program gives positions, widths, integrated intensities of the observed lines and background parameters.
 It also provides an estimate of standard error in the integrated intensities, which has to be added to the calibration uncertainty, and in the individual output quantities.

 Before applying the fitting procedure, the spatial average of each observed line intensity has been done using the new spatial cropped arrays.
-In addition, following the considerations discussed in section 3.2.1 (see figures 3.15 and 3.17), the line intensities derived from the five CDS scans and the nine EIS scans, have been, in turn, averaged.
+In addition, following the considerations discussed in section 4.2.1 (see figures 4.15 and 4.17), the line intensities derived from the five CDS scans and the nine EIS scans, have been, in turn, averaged.
 The final data to be analysed consist, now, of a one-dimension array for each spectral window.
 Each array contains the spectrum with intensity calibrated in photons $cm^{-2}s^{-1}sr^{-1}$ as a function of spectral pixels.
 The conversion from pixel to wavelength is not used to perform the fitting, but it has been discussed previously.

-The spectra are fitted with a multi-Gaussian line profiles and a constant, linear or quadratic background using a maximum likehood method to calculate the total inte-
+The spectra are fitted with a multi-Gaussian line profiles and a constant, linear or quadratic background using a maximum likehood method to calculate the total integrated counts under line profiles.
+The observed data are fitted to an equation represented by the following form: